 And so, by definition, we are targeted parents because we are awesome parents and the pain we suffer from losing our children is precisely what the alienating parent wants.
 And that's sick.

 When we lose a child to parental alienation; that is, when we lose a child to the heinous manipulating, pillaging, and plundering of an innocent mind for the sole purpose of causing us pain, to say our world "changes" doesn't quite say it all.
 It doesn't quite get at the experience of being dropped onto a different planet as different people with very, very different children.
 It can't describe this experience because our world doesn't change so much as it vanishes and the world we suddenly find ourselves in is nothing like the one we used to know.

 Because, even though it may seem as though our children are still with us in our world, they're not.
-They're not the same children.
+They're not the same children anymore.
 Something has happened to them.
 Something terrible.
-And in a manner that can only be described as nightmarish and surreal, the children we cradled, read to, sat up with all night, walked to school, drove to games, and gave everything in our lives for so we could be part of everything in their lives are gone from our world, and we're alone in a deserted and desolate world that seems to be growing more deserted and desolate each day.
+And in a manner that can only be described as nightmarish and surreal the children we cradled, read to, sat up with, walked to school, drove to games, and gave everything in our lives for so we could be part of everything in their lives, are gone from our world, and we're now alone in a deserted and desolate world that seems to grow more deserted and desolate each day.

 But only to us.
 Not to anyone else.